lekansogunle/python-intensive/Readme.md

 - Build python/flask server
 - Make server communicate with GitHub api
 - push project to GitHub

+### Week 3, Weekend (Sat / Sun ) - Visit to Cottbus - 26th May, 2019

+- Get feedback on past weeks 1, 2 and 3
+- Visit to Cottbus to reinforce learnings and introduce Pandas
 - Introduction to Jupyter!

 ### Week 4